 Alcohol is a drug that can be easily found in grocery stores, convenience stores, liquor stores, and bars.
 If a person is either over the age of 21 or has a means to acquire alcohol in spite of being underage, then there usually isn’t much that stands in the way of them and their alcohol.
 For those who might be experiencing personal stress, alcohol is often an easy way to escape and enjoy a drug-induced good mood.
 Since alcohol is a legal drug, abusers often deny that they have a problem.

 A problem drinker might be likely to sweat more than the average person, feel nausea, or experience cravings.
-If a person drinks constantly, then he or she might experience withdrawal symptoms when trying to stop.
+If a person drinks regularly, then he or she might experience withdrawal symptoms when trying to stop.
 Another sure sign that a person has an alcohol problem are related legal troubles.
-Being arrested for driving while under the influence of alcohol or being detained for drunken and disorderly conduct are typically the kinds of legal problems that those with alcohol problems face.
+Being arrested for driving while under the influence of alcohol or being detained for drunken and disorderly conduct are typically the kinds of legal problems that those with an alcohol problem face.
 In extreme cases, an individual with an alcohol addiction might be arrested for committing the same type of alcohol related offense multiple times.

 Prescription Drug Abuse